Why Teach “All About Me” Lessons

 Build several families (including your own!).
 Explain that the large figures represent adults, the small figures represent children, and the four-legged creatures represent the family pet.
 Describe the figures using terms such as large, small big, little, bigger, taller, larger, and compare families.
 Which family has the least family members?
 Which family has the most family members?
 This is also a good time to talk about what makes a family and how some families look alike and some different.

 We used it to explain how different children in our house also formed parts of other families.
 This is some of the time for step-siblings etc. This is perfect for the new statutory RSE curriculum or to use with books to explain different families.

 Line up three figures of different colours.
 Have the child look away as you remove one.
 Can the child identify which figure is missing?
 Try this memory activity with different amounts and sizes of figures.

 I made a simple “all about me” communication board using the new Twinkl Symbols App.
 This is free and so easy to use.
 Using a communication board allows AAC users to answer and ask questions.
-It supports children to form sentences and process answers without having to verbalize.
+It supports children to form sentences and process answers without having to verbalise.
 This is especially important when it comes to emotional situations or safeguarding.
-You can print the board and the child can point at, cut it up to label the family members.
-You can easily use the app to make your own or customise a board like this.
+You can print the board and the child can point at it or cut it up to label/match their family members.
+You can easily use the Twinkl symbols app to make your own or customise a board like this.
 If used on a device the app it will speak the labels for you.